Comparison · Verified 2026-04-27

 Construction18-gauge stainless steel exterior, 16-gauge stainless reinforced frameStainless steel frame, thermoformed ABS plastic panels

-ControlsTouchscreen with preset temperatures and timed startLCD digital display
+ControlsTouchscreen with preset temperatures and programmed startLCD digital display

 CastersSix 6" premium6 casters (2 fixed, 4 swivel) per WebstaurantStore listing